Otien0/Django-Full-Stack/README.md

 # Django-Full-Stack
 This is Full Stack Web Development Bootcamp project using Python and Django web framework.

-This repo invoves and elaborates techniques used in building a complete website using Python, Django, and many more web technologies.
+This repo invoves and elaborates techniques used in building a complete website using Python, Django, with Deployment, and many more web technologies.

 # Links:   https://docs.djangoproject.com/en/3.0/intro/
 #          https://django.readthedocs.io/en/2.2.x/